 - Town and village rates: Weddington, Waxhaw, Marvin, Indian Trail, Monroe

-- What a 700,000 dollar home actually costs in property tax in each town
+- What a $700,000 home actually costs in property tax in each town

 - Union County NC vs Mecklenburg County: the tax comparison Charlotte buyers ask about